pulp/pulp/docs/user-guide/tuning.rst

 shows that all workers are busy, it may be time to add additional httpd servers.
 Another reason of course would be for redundancy purposes.

 ..
-NOTE:: Pulp iteslf does not provide httpd load balancing capabilities.
+NOTE:: Pulp itself does not provide httpd load balancing capabilities.
 A load balancer or proxy in front of the Pulp httpd tier will need to be installed and configured.